 Cost: $4,000, financial assistance is available

-This short 3-day program works to dispel stereotypes in the high-tech industry offering a day camp to high school girls.
+This short three-day program works to dispel stereotypes in the high-tech industry offering a day camp to high school girls.
 Participants listen to executive speakers, participate in technology tours and demonstrations, and network.
 In addition, girls may learn through hands-on experience in workshops.
+These provide a great opportunity to collaborate and network with peers and mentors in their field.
 Camps run from early spring through summer.